2774326573/notion.nvim/README.md

 - **Inline authoring:** create database entries directly with `:NotionNew`, edit in place, and sync on `:w`.
 - **Automatic sync:** write the buffer or run `:NotionSync` to push updates back to Notion.
 - **Tree-sitter pipeline:** Markdown-to-Notion block conversion with safe fallbacks for unsupported content.
-- **Multi-database aware:** configure several databases at once and switch with `:NotionSelectDatabase`.
+- **Multi-database aware:** declare several databases and switch with `:NotionSelectDatabase`; the plugin remembers your last choice across sessions.

 ## Requirements